AltJ/gpstime/README.md

-This code was pulled from http://code.google.com/p/gpstime/
+This code was originally forked from http://code.google.com/p/gpstime/